kragen/derctuo/knuth-paeth-minsky-rotation.md

 The disadvantage of Paeth’s three-shear rotation is that it produces a lot of aliasing artifacts because of the constraint of shifting the pixels only by integer amounts.
+See [the note on stochastic fractional delay lines](stochastic-fractional-delay-lines.md) for some approaches to this problem.

 Paeth’s algorithm for rotating a vector (*x*, *y*) consist of the following three steps: